joshday/SparseRegression.jl/docs/src/usage.md

 # Usage

+1. Create a model
+1. Fit the model

 ## SModel

 The model type used by SparseRegression is `SModel`.
 An `SModel` holds onto the sufficient information for generating a solution fo the SparseRegression objective.

+!!! note
+    Constructing an `SModel` does not create a fitted model.
+It must be `learn!`-ed.

 ```@docs
 SModel
 ```

-!!! note
-    Constructing an `SModel` does not create a solution.
-It must be `learn!`-ed.

 ## [LearningStrategies](https://github.com/JuliaML/LearningStrategies.jl)

 An `SModel` can be learned with the default learning strategy with `learn!(model)`.
 You can provide more control over the learning process by providing your own LearningStrategy.

-SparseRegression implements several `Algorithm <: LearningStrategy` types to do the heavy lifting.
+SparseRegression implements several `Algorithm <: LearningStrategy` types to do `SModel` fitting.
 An `Algorithm` must be constructed with an `SModel` to ensure storage buffers are the correct size.

 ```julia
 using SparseRegression